lixus7/Time-Series-Works-Conferences/README.md

 > WWW   : 10.14~11.5

-# Deep Learning Models for Time Series Task
+# Recent Time Series Work Group by Task

 - <a href = "#Multivariable-Time-Series-Forecasting">Multivariable Time Series Forecasting</a>
 - <a href = "#Multivariable-Probabilistic-Time-Series-Forecasting">Multivariable Probabilistic Time Series Forecasting</a>